 Iguana

-Like all places in Cuba, the Bay of Pigs was undeveloped, shabby and uncommercialized.
-When we visited the museum and signed in at the visitors log the curator was shocked to see that we were American tourists and made a comment about it.
+Like many places in Cuba, the Bay of Pigs was undeveloped, shabby, and uncommercialized.
+The area still held onto its raw, untouched character, far removed from the mass tourism seen in other parts of the world.
+When we visited the museum and signed in at the visitor’s log, the curator was visibly surprised to see American tourists.
+She made a comment about it, clearly taken aback by our presence in a country where relations with the U.S. had been historically strained.

 Bay of Pigs Propaganda